shubhamrai1993/gloo/test/kube2e/envoy/README.md

 These tests do not run using the testrunner.

 ## Prerequisites
-Before running any of these tests, either run:
+Before running any of these tests, run:
 ```
 SETUP=envoy ./ci/setup-kind.sh
 ```